 Whether you take a more aggressive or conservative approach to investing, you can diversify your portfolio by investing in a mix of stocks and bonds.
 Your risk appetite will likely affect how much of your portfolio you allocate to different types of securities, as certain investments are inherently more or less risky than others.
 For example, bonds are known as a typically less risky security.

 Investments like ETFs can also be a great vehicle for adding diversification, since they hold hundreds of securities within one fund.
-When you invest with an Ally Invest Managed Portfolio, your portfolio will consist of a range of ETFs that are hand-selected to help you pursue your goals.
+When you invest with an Ally Invest Robo Portfolio, your portfolio will consist of a range of ETFs that are hand-selected to help you pursue your goals.

 Make your dreams your investing #inspo.